Members of the Rutaceae and Ericaceae families and the Hibbertia genus.

 Zieria genus

+Zierias have four petals and four stamens.
 There are a dozen Zieria species in the Blue Mountains.
-They have 4 petals and 4 stamens.

 A small shrub to 1m tall with hairy branches.
 The lower surface of its slightly discolourous leaves are also hairy, as are its sepals.
 Here's another image.